Deforestation in Brazil: Logging

-COVID-19
+Weak non-commodities sectors

+Brazil's legacy of import substitution industrialization is reflected in an imbalance where export-oriented commodities sectors are much stronger than more domestically oriented and protected manufacturing and services: between 1996 and 2022 labor productivity in agriculture grew by 5.8% in agriculture and 2.9% in mining, while it fell by 0.8% in manufacturing, with mixed experience in services.
+Yet on the agricultural frontier in the Amazon the Jevons paradox implies that agricultural productivity growth accelerates deforestation.
+Stronger productivity gains in manufacturing and services, the more urban sectors which are critical for an urbanized population like Brazil's, would take pressure off the agricultural frontier in the Amazon.

 The COVID-19 pandemic has increased deforestation in Brazil.
 The government has been preoccupied by the global pandemic, and unchecked illegal activity has taken place.
-“The trend line is shooting upward compared to a year that was already historic in terms of a rise in deforestation,” said federal prosecutor Ana Carolina Haliuc Bragança.“If state entities don’t adopt very decisive measures, we’re looking at a likely tragedy.”
+"The trend line is shooting upward compared to a year that was already historic in terms of a rise in deforestation," said federal prosecutor Ana Carolina Haliuc Bragança."If state entities don't adopt very decisive measures, we're looking at a likely tragedy."

 Climate change

 Climate change plays a significant role in the wildfires in the Pantanal.

 Effects

 Deforestation and loss of biodiversity have led to high risks of irreversible changes to the Amazon's tropical forests.
 It has been suggested by modeling studies that the deforestation may be approaching a "tipping point", after which large-scale "savannization" or desertification of the Amazon will take place, with catastrophic consequences for the world's climate, due to a self-perpetuating collapse of the region's biodiversity and ecosystems.
 In 2018, about 17% of the Amazon rainforest was already destroyed.
 Research suggests that upon reaching about 20–25%, the tipping point to flip it into a non-forest ecosystems (in eastern, southern and central Amazonia) could be reached.

 The result of passing the tipping point will be catastrophic for both and will hurt global food security.
-Carlos Nobres, a climate scientist, said: “Brazil should be battling the most [to protect the Amazon], because it has the most to lose,”.
+Carlos Nobres, a climate scientist, said: "Brazil should be battling the most [to protect the Amazon], because it has the most to lose,".
 Experts note that avoiding deforestation and climate change is a top interest of the agricultural sector.
 This is something that's only been expedited by the current president of Brazil, Jair Bolsonaro, with major staff and budgeting cuts in relation to environmental enforcement.